smack0007/GLFWDotNet/Readme.md

 ### Native DLLs

+If you include GLFW.cs directly into your project you'll need to implement the LoadAssembly() method of the GLFW class yourself, the default implementation is in [GLFW.LoadAssembly.cs](https://github.com/smack0007/GLFWDotNet/blob/master/src/GLFWDotNet/GLFW.LoadAssembly.cs).

-If you include GLFW.cs directly into your project, the GLFW dlls must be copied into runtimes\{win-x86|win-x64}\native subdirectories relative to the GLFWDotNet.dll.
+This can also just be included in your project of course, in which case the GLFW dlls must be copied into runtimes\\{win-x86|win-x64}\\native subdirectories relative to the GLFWDotNet.dll.
 See the output of the samples.
 An example MSBuild Target can be seen in the [CopyDependencies.targets](https://github.com/smack0007/GLFWDotNet/blob/master/build/CopyDependencies.targets) build script.